 For many people, replacing an HVAC system sounds scary.
 You have to spend thousands of dollars, and nobody likes dropping that much cash all at once.
-In fact, most people don’t have that much cash to drop at all.
+Most people don’t have that much cash to drop at all.
 They finance the new equipment instead.

 But what if a new HVAC system cost less than you thought, even with financing?